 - — Fat and Cholesterol Free

 The lentil is a plant in the fabaceous family.
-It is cultivated in order to obtain seeds of a lens shape that grow in its seed pods.
+People cultivate it to obtain seeds of a lens shape that grows in its seed pods.
 A plant can reach 40 cm in height.

-There are about 10 major varieties of lentils.
+There are about ten wide varieties of lentils.
 Although they are all similar in taste, they differ in color and also have various useful properties.
 Like other varieties, whole red lentils have a pleasant nutty flavor.
 Their unusually bright color adds an eye-pleasing decorative element to dishes.
-It is used to make delicious soups, purees, vegetable stews, salads, and casseroles.
+You can use it to make delicious soups, purees, vegetable stews, salads, and casseroles.

 Whole red lentils are one of the cleanest and safest products.
-Even if it were grown in the contaminated area, it tends not to accumulate nitrates, toxic elements, and radionuclides.
+Even if when it grows in the contaminated area, it tends not to accumulate nitrates, toxic elements, and radionuclides.

 Whole red lentils contain a lot of protein and fiber, which quickly saturate the body, eliminating the feeling of hunger.
 Therefore, lentils are often a staple of those trying to lose weight.
 Research has shown that whole red lentils contain almost all of the elements necessary for normal human activity.
-They contain a large amount of easily digestible natural proteins, which are especially important for vegetarians and non-meat eaters.
+They contain many easily digestible natural proteins, which are especially important for vegetarians and non-meat eaters.

 Red Lentils Health Benefits

-Whole red lentils are a rich source of protein, and an important element of a healthy diet and good nutrition.
-Its health benefits are enormous and the most important of them are as follows:
+Whole red lentils are a rich protein source and an important element of a healthy diet and good nutrition.
+Its health benefits are enormous, and the most important of them are as follows:

 - Mood enhancement and source of energy

-Whole red lentils are a very good source of tryptophan, an amino acid that turns into serotonin in the human body.
+Whole red lentils are an excellent tryptophan source, an amino acid that turns into serotonin in the human body.
 As everyone knows, the lack of serotonin leads to depression, anxiety, and has the unwanted effect of sending an individual into a bad mood.
-Serotonin levels can be increased by eating a whole red lentils, which are the most available source of tryptophan.
+Serotonin levels can be increased by eating a whole red lentils, which are the most available tryptophan.